idleberg/node-dent-cli/README.md

 ## Prerequisites

-This is a TypeScript application that dependes on a [NodeJS](https://nodejs.org) runtime installed on your computer.
+This is a TypeScript application that depends on a [NodeJS](https://nodejs.org) runtime installed on your computer.

 ## Usage